-‘General Hospital’ Spoilers Tease More Trouble For Nikolas And Cassandra’s Fate May Not Be So Certain
+‘General Hospital’ Spoilers Tease More Trouble For Nikolas, And Cassandra’s Fate May Not Be So Certain

-Tuesday’s episode of General Hospital was a wild one and viewers are anxious to see what comes next with the Nikolas Cassadine saga.
-He’s now been seen by not one, but two additional people in Port Charles and he is taking increasingly dangerous risks.
+Tuesday’s episode of General Hospital was a wild one, and viewers are anxious to see what comes next with the Nikolas Cassadine saga.
+He’s now been seen by not one, but two additional people in Port Charles, and he is taking increasingly dangerous risks.
 In addition, Valentin Cassadine thinks he’s finally eliminated Cassandra Pierce, but it’s not entirely clear whether his effort was fully successful.

 General Hospital spoilers had hinted that Carly Corinthos would learn about Nik being at Jasper Jacks’ place, and that did happen during Tuesday’s show.
 Interestingly, Nik revealed himself, so it wasn’t Jax who told his ex-wife this shocker.
 After an intense conversation, she agreed to keep this news to herself for now in an effort to keep Jax from being criminally implicated in Nik’s antics.